Skip to main content

 It is legal to hunt fox and coyote with the use of mouth or hand-operated calls, or with the use of recorded calls.
 Spotlights may be used to take fox and coyote.
 There are no restrictions on hunting hours or firearms for hunting fox and coyote.
 It is illegal to hunt fox or coyote from a roadway or with the use of any motor-driven conveyance.

-Only raccoons, red foxes, gray foxes, and coyotes can be retained alive during the trapping season for that species.
+Only raccoons, red foxes, gray foxes, and coyotes can be retained alive during the trapping season for those species.

 You must remove and dispose of food wastes, feces, urine, and bedding from the enclosure.
 You must also remove from the enclosure and appropriately dispose of trash, garbage, debris, and carcasses as soon as they are observed.